r3dact3d/AAP-2.5-Containerized-on-AWS/README.md

    - `user_data.txt`

    > **Note:**
    - Ensure your SSH public key is added to `user_data.txt`.
+This is the public key from your laptop or bastion server so you can ssh in for maintenance and run installer.
    - Create an S3 bucket referenced in the backend configuration of `main.tf` (e.g., `tfstate-bucket-blinker19`).
+If you use a different name look and update the code.
    - Review `remote-exec` custom code for specifics to configure ec2 instance in `main.tf`.
+   - AAP Bundle referenced in `remote-exec` can be downloaded from [access.redhat.com/downloads](https://access.redhat.com/downloads/content/480/ver=2.5/rhel---9/2.5/x86_64/product-software) and placed in `post-data` directory and look and update the code.

 ![Custom remote-exec](images/remote-exec-img.png)